Hridai/Automating_Outlook/README.md

 ### The below script can be called from the command line or can be embedded in another program so it is easy to schedule using a task scheduler (or crontab) as well as triggering manual runs as an embedded functionality in another program.
 All is explained below.

 "Can you automate the saving down of attachments from a daily file I receive from x?"
 This is often the first question I'm asked when I tell people I can help them automate their most menial tasks.
-And the short answer is: **Yes**.
+And the short answer is: **Yes!**.

 There are two approaches.
 The VBA method which will require you to write this code in the VBE within Outlook.
 This is impossible to trigger via an e-mail event as Microsoft removed the ability to trigger a script on the back of one mid 2018.
+Task Scheduler is my method of choice to automate this functionality.
 It is possible to use the same Outlook objects in python by way of a very poorly documented library called **[win32com](https://docs.microsoft.com/en-us/office/vba/api/overview/outlook/object-model)**.
-It was tough to get it to work, but once you get it to work it works without any of the funky hit-and-miss randomness anyone who's ever used VBA will have experienced.
-It was like a dream and here's how to do it.
+It was tough to get it to work, but once you figure it out, it works without any of the funky hit-and-miss randomness anyone who's ever used VBA will have experienced. **It works like a dream and here's how to get started**.

 ## Prerequisites
 Python 3 and **pip-install pywin32**